MoseleyBioinformaticsLab/nmrstarlib/docs/guide.rst

 Resonance Bank (BMRB_) for archival of Nuclear Magnetic Resonance (NMR) experimental data.

-Also the nmrstarlib package provides facilities to convert NMR-STAR formatted files into their equivalent JSONized (JavaScript Object Notation, an open-standard format that uses human-readable text to transmit data objects consisting of attribute-value pairs) representation and visa versa.
+Also the :mod:`nmrstarlib` package provides facilities to convert NMR-STAR formatted files into their equivalent JSONized (JavaScript Object Notation, an open-standard format that uses human-readable text to transmit data objects consisting of attribute-value pairs) representation and visa versa.

-In addition, the nmrstarlib package provides facilities to visualize chemical shift data.
+In addition, the nmrstarlib package provides facilities to visualize assigned chemical shift data.

 Installation
 ~~~~~~~~~~~~